dtebo/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is the practice of writing HTML that has strong meaning and therefore, is easier to maintain.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+The first major difference between ```display: block;``` and ```display: inline;``` is that ```display: block;``` causes an element to wrap to the next line and ```display: inline;``` causes an element to stay on the same line.
+The second major difference is that ```display: block;``` allows for setting the height for an element and ```display: inline;``` doesn't allow for that.

 3. What are the 4 areas of the box model?

+The 4 areas of the box model are as follows:

+    a.
+Margin
+    b.
+Border
+    c.
+Padding
+    d.
+Content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+While using flexbox, ```align-items: center;``` operates on the cross-axis.

 5. Explain why git is valuable to a team of developers.

+Git is valuable to a team of developers because it creates a history of changes for a project that can be easily tracked and easily reverted to (in the case something goes wrong).
+Git also allows a team of developers to be more productive because it allows every developer to independently work on a separate copy of the code.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.